 The bride and/or her family members have traditionally assumed the majority of the wedding costs, but weddings have changed considerably over time.
 Consequently, the modern wedding planning approach allows for more of a division between the couple and/or both sets of parents.
 The final decision of who pays for what usually depends on family preference, as well as the wedding budget for the big day.

-The following check list includes some of the more traditional guidelines that you can adopt or modify to suit your unique wedding ceremony and reception.
+The following check list includes some of the more traditional guidelines which you can adopt or modify to suit your unique wedding ceremony and reception.
 Although the list is flexible, it may assist in your planning and preparations for your wedding day.
-In addition, there are other items that are more non-traditional that you might want to add to your wedding experience.
+In addition, there are other items which are more non-traditional you might want to add to your wedding experience.
 For instance, an engagement party or photo booth may fun additions but are not a hard and fast rule.

 BRIDE/BRIDE’S FAMILY PAYS FOR:

 Wedding planner’s fee.

 Groom’s wedding attire.

 Wedding gifts for the bride, best man, groomsmen and ushers.

 Flowers for the bride’s bouquet, corsages for the mothers and grandmothers.